 - Walking further;

 - Heavier, by holding weights in your hands;

 - More strenuous, by walking up a slope;

 - Alternating, in a pyramid training or interval training.

-In the Netherlands we know the International Four Days Marches of Nijmegen.
-People sign up to walk 30, 40 or 50 kilometers a day and there are always those who have never walked that much but start training a few months in advance.
+In the Netherlands, we know the International Four Days Marches of Nijmegen.
+People sign up to walk 30, 40 or 50 kilometres a day and there are always those who have never walked that much but start training a few months in advance.

 The worst thing they can do is walk their desired distance as often as possible.
 As a result, they are already injured before the march or have to stop during those days.
 Building strength and stamina sensibly mean alternating quiet days with strenuous days.

 Research is increasingly showing that our contact with nature is important for our well-being.
 We spend too much time between concrete buildings or packed in metal driving boxes.